Sall Grover

-Sall Grover (born 11 October 1984) is an Australian businesswoman, the founder of Giggle, a female-only social media app.
-Prior to this endeavour, Grover worked in the film industry in Australia and in the United States as a production assistant and as a screenwriter.
+Sall Grover (born 11 October 1984) is an Australian businesswoman.
+She was the founder of Giggle, a now defunct female-only social media app.
 Giggle was subject to a high-profile legal challenge known as Tickle vs Giggle when a transgender woman had her access to the app revoked.

-During this incident, Grover self-identified as a trans-exclusionary radical feminist (TERF).
-In August 2024, the Federal Court of Australia found that Grover had contravened the Sex Discrimination Act by carrying out indirect discrimination on the basis of gender identity, and ordered her to pay A$10,000 plus the legal costs of the plaintiff.
+Prior to creating Giggle, Grover worked in the film industry in Australia and in the United States as a production assistant and as a screenwriter.

 Giggle app

-In 2020, Grover founded Giggle for Girls, a mobile app designed as a social networking platform for cisgender women.
-The name, Giggle, is described as a collective noun for women, with the app presented as catering only to cisgender women, offering a safe online space for them to connect and find support in various areas such as finding roommates, freelancing, emotional support, and activism.
-Grover has said she was driven to develop a digital platform for cisgender women by her desire to guard against the advances of predatory men, a view that was informed by her experience with misogyny and sexual violence.
+In 2020, Grover founded Giggle for Girls, a mobile app designed as a social networking platform for women.
+The name, Giggle, is described as a collective noun for women.
+The app claimed to offer a safe online space for women to connect and find support in various areas such as finding roommates, freelancing, emotional support, and activism.
+Grover has said she was driven to develop a digital platform for women by her desire to guard against the advances of predatory men, a view that was informed by her experience with misogyny and sexual violence.

-The app's membership policies restricted access to adults assigned female at birth.
+The app was particularly criticised for excluding transgender women.
 To verify users' birth sex, it relied on technology developed by Kairos, a company that offers facial recognition software.
 The software was criticised by Giggle users for failing to identify women of colour as female.

-The app was particularly criticised for excluding transgender women.
 In response to criticism, Grover said that the exclusion of trans women was intentional, began self-identifying as a trans-exclusionary radical feminist, and referred to trans women as "males".

 By 2021, the app reportedly had 20,000 users from 88 countries.

 Grover decided to shut down the app in July 2022.
 She has alleged that transgender activists have sent numerous rape threats and death threats in relation to the app's membership policy.

 Tickle v Giggle

 Grover's efforts to create Giggle for Girls led to legal proceedings to determine the legality of the trans-exclusionary membership policies used on the platform.
-The plaintiff, Roxanne Tickle, also alleged that Grover had harassed her online after she complained about Giggle's policies.
-The case has become known as Tickle v Giggle.
+The plaintiff, Roxanne Tickle, a transgender woman from New South Wales, also alleged that Grover had harassed her online after she complained about Giggle's policies.
+In August 2024, the Federal Court of Australia found that Grover had contravened the Sex Discrimination Act by carrying out indirect discrimination on the basis of gender identity, and ordered "the app" and Grover to pay Tickle A$10,000 plus the legal costs of the plaintiff.
+In May 2026, the Federal Court, on cross appeal, increased the damages award to A$20,000 and capped the costs of the plaintiff at A$50,000.